ShahendaTarek/ASKFM_Project/README.md

 # ASKFM_Project
 # Overview:
-This project is a simulation of the ASKFM project,where I applied some OOP concepts usint C++ langauage
+This project is a simulation of the ASKFM project,where I applied some OOP concepts using C++ langauage

 # Project Features:
   * Sign Up or Sign In .